valkey-io/iovalkey/README.md

 });
 ```

-Set maxRetriesPerRequest to `null` to disable this behavior, and every command will wait forever until the connection is alive again (which is the default behavior before ioredis v4).
+Set maxRetriesPerRequest to `null` to disable this behavior, and every command will wait forever until the connection is alive again (which is the default behavior before iovalkey v4).

 ### Reconnect on Error

-Besides auto-reconnect when the connection is closed, ioredis supports reconnecting on certain Redis errors using the `reconnectOnError` option.
+Besides auto-reconnect when the connection is closed, iovalkey supports reconnecting on certain Redis errors using the `reconnectOnError` option.
 Here's an example that will reconnect when receiving `READONLY` error:

 ```javascript
 const redis = new Redis({